goodrobots/devFrame/docs/_docs/05-resources.md

 - [Blue Robotics](https://bluerobotics.com) -- Mostly ArduSub and ROV stuff, but still cool.
 And who's to say the devFrame can't support a sub.
 - [Dimension Engineering](https://www.dimensionengineering.com) -- Good selection of power electronics such as motor drivers and regulators.
-- [GetFPV](https://www.getfpv.com) -- If they don't have it, you probably don't need it.
-Good source for motors, speed controls.
+- [GetFPV](https://www.getfpv.com) -- Good source for smaller motors, speed controls, and flight controllers.
 They also carry PixHawk branded stuff.
 - [IR-Lock](https://irlock.com) -- An ArduPilot Partner with PixHawk, IR Lock and other sensors.
 - [Myan Robotics (mRo)](https://mrobotics.io) -- One of the only US manufacturers of flight controllers and sensors for the DIY and custom markets.
 Founded by Jordi Munoz, co-founder of 3D Robotics back when...well, that's another story.
 - [Pololu](https://www.pololu.com) -- Robot kits and parts.
 Big selection and they have added a custom laser cutting service, which is cool.